 The Dudley Conservation Park is a 1,768 hectare park situated between American River and Penneshaw.
-The park is comprised of mallee communities that are dominated by coastal mallee (Eucalyptus diversifolia) and contains stands of critically endangered narrow-leaved mallee woodlands.
+The park comprises mallee communities that are dominated by coastal mallee (Eucalyptus diversifolia) and contains stands of critically endangered narrow-leaved mallee woodlands.
 The park was originally protected under previous legislation in 1970, with more land added in 1977 and 2010.

-The park protects at least seven threatened flora species, including the potential occurrence of the nationally vulnerable KI pomaderris, as well as state listed rare crimson daddy-long-legs (Caladenia sanguinea), prickly grevillea (Grevillea halmaturina ssp. halmaturina), spoonleaved spyridium (Spyridium daphnoides), round-leaf correa (Correa backhouseana var. orbicularis), and the fringe-fruit pennywort (Hydrocotyle comocarpa).
+The park protects at least seven threatened plant species, including the state listed rare crimson daddy-long-legs (Caladenia sanguinea), prickly grevillea (Grevillea halmaturina ssp. halmaturina), spoon-leaved spyridium (Spyridium daphnoides), round-leaf correa (Correa backhouseana var. orbicularis), and the fringe-fruit pennywort (Hydrocotyle comocarpa).

-Eighteen fauna species listed under the NPW Act and the EPBC Act have been recorded in the park, including a number of small woodland bird species such as the KI southern emu wren (Stipiturus malachurus halmaturinus) and KI shy heathwren (Hylacola cauta halmaturina).
+Eighteen animal species listed under the NPW Act and the EPBC Act have been recorded in the park, including a number of small woodland bird species such as the KI southern emu wren (Stipiturus malachurus halmaturinus) and KI shy heathwren (Hylacola cauta halmaturina).
+It is also home to the rare bush stonecurlew (Burhinus grallarius).